-If you are really serious about cryptocurrency mining and want to make a profit, you’ll have to learn about all the ways you can maximize your equipment and your invested resources.
+If you are really serious about cryptocurrency mining and want to make a profit, you’ll have to learn crypto currency and about all the ways you can maximize your equipment and your invested resources.
 Not knowing which equipment to buy and how to optimize its use can make you lose money in the long run.
 Also, not knowing your mining profitability might make you spend more money erroneously or overestimate your earnings.
 This guide will cover how you can calculate how profitable your mining is, and which tools you will need to increase your profits.

 Factors that affect mining profits